t3dotgg/t3-astro/src/pages/blog/posts/types-and-nextjs.md

 Imagine a world where Next.js was architected around type safety.

-> But doesn't Next.js already work with TypeScript?
+> "But doesn't Next.js already work with TypeScript?"

 Yes.
 I even [recommend the Next.js TypeScript template on init.tips](https://init.tips/).